tiagojpdias/pepe-as-a-service/README.md

 ```

 # Running
-If you went through the previous steps successfully, you should now be able to run **Pepe as a Service**™ with the following command:
+If you went through the previous steps successfully you should now be able to run **Pepe as a Service**™ with the following command:

 ```sh
 node src/app.js